davesnuthouse/redDKP/README.md

 21. (Done) Update class/role icons to match the classes but still work on info
 22. Button on ML scoreboard for filter to raid
 23. (Done) Refine "Broadcast DKP" button to just people in the group/raid
+24. Master switch to turn SYNC off for testing
+25. Option on the Editor tab to set the DKP table version number
+26. Revisit audit log now that sync is working

 Known Bugs: